 - Voice Volume

-Linda will be presenting at this year’s Hypnosis Conference in Boston on Improved “Quality Of Life” For Parkinson’s Clients Using Hypnosis.
+Linda presented at the 2015 Hypnosis Conference in Boston on Improved “Quality Of Life” For Parkinson’s Clients Using Hypnosis.

-This presentation is a case study of a 58-year old woman diagnosed and suffering with Parkinson’s for 20 years.
+This presentation was a case study of a 58-year old woman diagnosed and suffering with Parkinson’s for 20 years.
 Her symptoms were ongoing; insomnia, poor gait and mobility, severe pain in her legs, difficulty to rise easily from a chair and poor dexterity causing her inability to type on her computer.
-This client gives her testimonial in a video interview 18 months after only four (4) hypnosis sessions with Linda Hay, CH, RN.
+This client gave her testimonial in a video interview 18 months after only four (4) hypnosis sessions with Linda Hay, CH, RN,BScN.

 Watch the video here – Parkinson’s Video

-Presentation on Improved “Quality Of Life” Of a Parkinson’s Client
+Presentations on Improved “Quality Of Life” of a Parkinson’s Client

 - Dorval, PQ – Parkinson’s Support Group